COVID-19 Updates & Regulations

 State of Colorado

-- July 16: Governor Polis signed Executive Order D 2020 138, a mandatory statewide mask order.
+- July 16: Colorado Gov. Polis signed Executive Order D 2020 138, a mandatory statewide mask order.
 The order requires people in Colorado who are 11 years and older to wear a covering over their noses and mouths when entering or moving within any public indoor space and while using or waiting to use public (buses, light-rail) or non-personal (taxis, car services, ride-shares) transportation services.

 - July 14: Healthy Families and Workplaces Act - This bill extends the COVID-19-related sick leave protections, effective immediately, and creates a traditional paid sick leave requirement beginning January 1, 2021.